gabrielfalcao/lettuce/docs/reference/terrain.rst

                 - the-file-which-holds-step-definitions.py
                 - terrain.py

-then add some setup at `terrain.py` and run lettuce
+Then add some setup at `terrain.py` and run lettuce

 .. highlight:: bash